Hiltslash/COBRA/README.md

 # COBRA
-Custom Programming language built in python.
-Stupid, i know.
-Can you even imagine how slow it is?
+Custom Programming language built in python. just practicing Can you even imagine how slow it is?

 i'm bored.
 i'm on break.